h2oai/residuals-vis/residuals/vis/tasks.md

 DONE + create exemplar datasets with higher radius_scale, fewer rows DONE + use original colors for points
 DONE + use gray for color of exit selection
 + test update pattern transitions with multiple scatterplots
++ setModelTransitionAggregated for independent variable scatterplots so that they transition on model change as well
 + test update pattern transitions with boxplots
 + improve scatterplot transitions